Nirvana: A Specialized Generalist Model With Task-Aware Memory Mechanism: Method

-The task information is relatively high-level and is hard to be extracted within the first few layers of Nirvana.
-Thus, We define the first $N_{pre}$ layers as the prelude layers that are without Trigger and are not involved in the task information extraction.
-In the prelude layers, only Linear Attention is used while SWA is added in the subsequent post-prelude layers.
-Since most Linear Attention architectures (e.g., Gated DeltaNet and Mamba2) are well qualified to capture the position-dependent information of the input sequence \citep{yang2025gated}, there is no need to use Rotary Positional Embedding (RoPE) \citep{rope} before SWA, which would otherwise require additional computation and undermine the model's ability to extrapolate with context lengths longer than the training data.
-Detailed experimental results and comparison related to RoPE are presented in the appendix.
+Since task information is inherently high-level and difficult to extract within the early layers of Nirvana, we designate the first $N_{\text{pre}}$ layers as prelude layers, which operate without the Trigger and are not involved in task-information extraction.
+These prelude layers use only linear attention, while SWA is introduced in the subsequent post-prelude layers.
+Because standard linear attention architectures (e.g., Gated DeltaNet, Mamba2) are already capable of capturing position-dependent structure in the input sequence \citep{yang2025gated}, there is no need to apply Rotary Positional Embedding (RoPE) \citep{rope} before SWA.
+Incorporating RoPE at this stage would introduce unnecessary computation and could weaken the model’s ability to extrapolate to context lengths beyond those seen during training.
+Additional experiments and comparisons regarding RoPE are provided in Appendix~\ref{appdix_rope}.
+The task-related symbols in Nirvana are summarized in Table~\ref{fast_params_vs_weights}.

-The outputs of the SWA and the Linear Attention module are integrated by a conditional interpolation mechanism.
-Let the output of the SWA module be denoted by $\boldsymbol{a}_i^l$ and the output of the Linear Attention module be denoted by $\boldsymbol{b}_i^l$.
+The outputs of the SWA and the linear attention module are integrated by a conditional interpolation mechanism.
+Let the output of the SWA module be denoted by $\boldsymbol{a}_i^l$ and the output of the linear attention module be denoted by $\boldsymbol{b}_i^l$.
 The conditional interpolation mechanism is defined as